-I think a lot of people forget that, when looking at these simple recipes, they were invented out of necessity in order to survive and based on what folks had on hand or could easily acquire.
+I think a lot of people forget that, when looking at simple recipes like Hot Water Cornbread, they were invented out of necessity in order to survive and based on what folks had on hand or could easily acquire.
 For me, that inspires a reverence for them, and a respect for the wisdom of the old ways.
-It also makes me want to make them just like they did, if only to feel a little closer to the wisdom and life of my ancestors.
+It also makes me want to make them just like they did, if only to feel a little closer to their wisdom.

 So…lets get started.

-For the basic recipe for this, you’ll need: Self rising corn meal and hot water.
+*Self rising corn meal and hot water.
+Yep that’s it.

 *You can use your favorite self rising cornmeal mix.
 Martha White has all sorts of different ones and I like the white best but that is because it’s what my great grandmother used.

 How to Make Hot Water Cornbread Recipe Step by Step